MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-dashboard-widget.md

 Notice the use of the Failure method from `WidgetStatusHelper`.
 It allows you to indicate to the widget framework that an error occurred and take advantage to the standard error experience provided to all widgets.

-> If you do not have the `Feedback` query under the `Shared Queries` folder, then replace `Shared Queries\Feedback` in the code with the path of a query that exists in your project.
+If you don't have the `Feedback` query under the `Shared Queries` folder, then replace `Shared Queries\Feedback` in the code with the path of a query that exists in your project.

-### Step 4: Display the Response
+### Step 4: Display the response

 The last step is to render the query information inside the widget.
 The `getQuery` function returns an object of type `Contracts.QueryHierarchyItem` inside a promise.